 If you’ve experienced a childhood on the planet Earth, you know that Santa has a list that helps him keep track of which children have been good (or bad) during the past year.
 Not only does Santa make a list, but even in the midst of presiding over North Pole operations during their busiest time of the year, he doesn’t just check the list once.
 No, he checks it twice.

 For many of us, December is no different.
-Ok, well it’s a lot different—we don’t carry the burden of delivering toys to millions of children…or having to single-handedly consume all the cookies and milk left next to each fireplace.
+Okay, well it’s a lot different—we don’t carry the burden of delivering toys to millions of children…or having to single-handedly consume all the cookies and milk left next to each fireplace.
 But, December is a busy time for just about everyone.
 And, even in the midst of the Christmas chaos, there’s an important list of year-end money maneuvers that, if applicable, could have a big impact on your finances.

 1. Roth IRA Conversions